Lottery Fever: Plot

 During the show's theme song, one of the female dancers interrupts the theme song, and says that she is pregnant, and is then taken away by security.

 In the episode itself, the Griffin family must begin living on a stricter budget.
-A local news story on the lottery influences Peter to buy a ticket in hopes that he will win and set the family on a better financial platform.
-Peter reveals to his family that he has bought several thousand lottery tickets, admitting that he has taken out a second mortgage on the house in order to buy them.
-After watching the results of the lottery that night, they spend three days searching for the lottery tickets, only to discover that the lottery tickets were, in fact, printed by Peter.
-When the real batch arrives, they discover that they have indeed won it.
+A local news story on the lottery influences Peter to take out a mortgage on the house and buy thousands of tickets in hopes that he will win and set the family on a better financial platform.
+After watching the results of the lottery that night, they spend three days searching for the lottery tickets and soon discover that they have won.
 The family are unable to decide how they should spend all the money, though Lois states that she does not want it to change their lifestyle.
 Defiant, Peter decides to begin living lavishly, and quits his job.

-After Peter agrees to invest in Quagmire's projects and gives money to Joe for Bonnie's birthday, he demands that they hang out with him in order to pay him back, and perform random, often painful or humiliating tasks.
-Joe brings the first season of True Blood to show Peter boob.
-He shouts at Joe for not knowing that "Anna Paquin boob doesn't count as real boob", then shouts at Anna for being on a terrible show.
+After Peter agrees to invest in Quagmire's projects and gives money to Joe for Bonnie's birthday, he demands that they perform random, often painful or humiliating tasks for him in order to pay him back.
+Joe brings the first season of True Blood to show Peter boob, only for Peter to be unimpressed with Anna Paquin.
 Peter tells Quagmire to take a huge bite out of a Popsicle, which leaves him in agony.
-Quagmire and Joe finally get fed up with Peter's demands and both decide to end their friendship with Peter when he makes them both perform a musical duet on "making whoopie" for his entertainment and shoots them with a BB gun, causing Joe to get shot in the eye and Quagmire getting shot in the throat.
+After Peter humiliates Quagmire and Joe by making them perform a musical duet on "making whoopie" for his entertainment and then shooting them with a BB gun, causing Joe to get shot in the eye and Quagmire getting shot in the throat, they both finally get fed up with Peter's demands and end their friendship with him.
 Peter continues to spend the money with no regard, and Lois warns him that he is changing for the worse, along with the other family members.
 Peter tells her that they no longer have to worry about expenses, and presents her with a blood diamond, winning her over.
-When they go to a restaurant, Peter discovers his credit card got declined, and his money disappeared.
-After buying more lottery tickets, winning again, and then blowing it again, the family is distraught over losing their fortune, and Peter returns to the local bar later that day to repair his friendship with Joe and Quagmire.
-He admits that the money caused him to forget who his real friends are; Quagmire and Joe accept his apology, and offer him money from the investment that he had given them.
-The family then goes back to living comfortably at their home in Quahog, despite being depressed over having everything and then losing it.
+When they go to a restaurant, Peter discovers his credit card got declined, and his money disappeared, and the family's home later gets repossessed due to Peter failing to pay off the mortgage.
+After buying more lottery tickets, winning again, and then blowing it again, the family is distraught over losing their fortune twice.

+Peter returns to the local bar and apologizes to Joe and Quagmire, admitting that the money made him forget who his real friends are.
+Quagmire and Joe forgive him and Quagmire returns Peter's investment, allowing the family to pay off their mortgage and go back to living comfortably at their home in Quahog.